Here’s Susan Gabriel’s latest novel!

 Francine Christophe is an 82-year-old Holocaust survivor and the story she tells in the documentary film, HUMAN, is one that proves without a doubt the powerful nature of stories.
 And perhaps most especially the stories that come from our own personal experience.
 This...read more

 Hi everyone.
 I like to support local authors, artists and creative types and invited Joy Resor to be interviewed here on the Front Porch.
-I don't know Joy personally, but from what I can tell she is dedicated to putting positive vibes out into the world and...read more
+I don't know Joy personally, but from what I can tell she is dedicated to putting positive vibes out into the world and being true...read more

 Would you like to know the secret to writing a novel?
 I've written over a dozen of them so far, so this is a secret I know well.
 Except it's not really a secret.
 Actually, it's something pretty simple when you think about it.
 For Lily's Song. my latest novel, I kept a...read more